wp-plugins/wp-symposium-toolbar/readme.txt

 * Bugfix: WP 3.8, Styles, icon not hovered when no hover color is set
 * Change: WP 3.8, Styles, added the option to choose to style the Toolbar in the whole dashboard, in addition to the plugin option page, Styles tab for the preview
 * Bugfix: make sure styles are generated upon upgrading the plugin
-* Change: WPMS, added the network feature to list All Sites in a dedicated menu for Super Admins (and not only My Sites)
+* Change: WPMS, added the network feature to list All Sites in a dedicated menu for Super Admins (in addition to My Sites)

 = 0.25.0. =